Travel on Point(s)

 Each of these cards offer value to Hilton loyalists and we will look at each one in more detail below.

 For those put off by an annual fee, the Hilton Honors card provides good value.
 It's nice to see complimentary Silver status without annual fee, but this is Hilton's lowest elite tier.
 Silver status doesn't give you much, but it does give you fifth night free on award stays.
-This alone can save you a lot of points to make it worth holding on to the Hilton Honors card.
+This alone can save you a lot of points and make it worth holding on to the Hilton Honors American Express Card.

-The premium Hilton Aspire card offers a slew of benefits that more than make up for the card's $450 annual fee.
-The annual statement credits alone already add up to $600.
-The airline incidental credits and the annual resort credits are especially easy to use and don't require you to jump through any hoops.
+The flight credit and the annual resort credits are especially easy to use and don't require you to jump through any hoops.
 The Hilton Aspire card is also the only credit card among the major hotel chains that grants complimentary top tier status.

 Comparing All 3